Why Do Turtle Stay in One Corner

 Abrupt or frequent changes in temperature can also stress turtles and affect their overall health.
 Turtles require a certain temperature gradient within their living environment to regulate their body temperatures effectively.
 Make sure that your turtle’s habitat includes a warm basking area and a cooler area to give them the choice in regulating their temperature- this can help avoid your turtle staying in one corner.

-See Also Do Turtle Poop Stink
+See Also Do Turtle Use Photosynthesis

 Does a Turtle’s Behavior of Crossing the Road Impact Its Habit of Staying in One Corner?